Grateful To Be Here!

 BruceFan

 Hey Stephanie!
 This is quite a story!
 I too suffered from chronic constipation since I was 12!
 It is amazing I never had a perforation.
 I have an ileostomy (since 2015) and while I have adapted well and gotten the routine down.
-Things will evolve and you will settle into a routine.
+Things will evolve and you will settle in to a routine.
 Don't push your body to do vigorous exercise just yet.
 There is a lot of healing that needs to happen.
 Make sure to check out the UOAA site which has tons of good information.
 Good luck and keep us posted.

 Ogwari

-Story well told.
-Thanks!
+Story well told, thanks!

 jeanneskindle

 Hello Stephanie.
-I had emergency surgery 23 years ago.
+I had emergency surgery 23 yrs ago.
 I had severe Crohn's.
 One thing I discovered over the years is that without a colon, staying hydrated is much tougher.
 It seems to me that drinking water alone with no food mixed with it is the only way to ensure hydration.
 I'm curious what others have experienced.
 I wish I had known sooner.
 A great attitude is most of the battle.
 Bless your husband for his decision!!
 Jeanne

 Stephanie S